NrupParikh/MVP/README.md

 - Presentation Layer > UseCase (Model) > Domain Layer (Handle request comes from Presentation and retrive data from Data Layer) > Data Layer (DB or API Singletons)
 - UI > UserCase > Domain >Data [ db or API ]

-### Which Layer For What?
+### Which Layer For What in MVP Clean Architecture?

-- Presentation Layer : Know about UI , Android Related
+- Presentation Layer : Know about UI , Android Related.
+UI / View / Fragment / Activity (java or Kotlin class)
+  - Presenter handle everything in background using (RxJava or AsyncTask) and transfer output on UI
+  - Model (UseCase or Interactor) : Represent application specific flow.
+Not for domain.
+What the presentation layer does.
 - Domain Layer : Know about Plain Java object.
-Bussiness entity
+Bussiness entity.
+Handle request comes from Presentation Layer.
+Fetch data from Data Layer and pass to Presentation Layer.
-- Data Layer : DB and API Related
+- Data Layer : DB and API Related.
+Has singleton classes.

 ### Dependancy of Layers
 - Presentation Layer depend on Domain Layer, Domain Layer depend on Data Layer